NixOS/nixos-homepage/README.md

 - Technical changes

 Avoid combining these types in a single pull request to make the review process smoother and more efficient.

+Make sure to add a description in your pull request.
+A few words can help reviewers understand your intent.
+For example, if you are making design changes, you might want to answer why your changes are an improvement.
+Similarly, if you are making technical changes, you might want answer how your changes work.
+Add enough detail so we know what you know.

 # Development